ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and the current contents of the account object.

 Once an account is deactivated, the server MUST NOT accept further requests authorized by that account's key.
-The server MUST cancel any pending operations authorized by the account's key, such as certificate Orders.
+The server SHOULD cancel any pending operations authorized by the account's key, such as certificate orders.
 A server may take a variety of actions in response to an account deactivation, e.g., deleting data related to that account or sending mail to the account's contacts.
 Servers SHOULD NOT revoke certificates issued by the deactivated account, since this could cause